bmstu-iu9/refal-5-lambda/docs/2-intro.en.md

-from your computer it is possible either to use “Refal-5-lambda” → “UninstallRefal-5-lambda” shortcut in Start menu or using “Control panel” → “Programs and components” or “Parameters” → “Applications” → “Apps & features” depending in Windows OS version.
+from your computer it is possible either to use “Refal-5-lambda” → “UninstallRefal-5-lambda” shortcut in Start menu or using “Control panel” → “Programs and components” or “Parameters” → “Applications” → “Apps & features” depending on Windows OS version.

 Straight after installation it is possible to start the command line and to use the commands `srefc`, `srefc-core`, `srmake`, `srmake-core` in it in any folder.